 Average annual salary in Alexandria: $61,000.

 Taxes.
 Some people loathe the time of year when they have to file all of their earnings with the federal government.
-However, if you’re interested in helping people take control of their finances and aren’t afraid of crunching numbers, you might consider taking an exam to become a Certified Public Accountant (CPA).
+However, if you’re interested in helping people take control of their finances and aren’t afraid of crunching numbers, you might consider this certification program by taking an exam to become a Certified Public Accountant (CPA).